San Diego Aggressive Driving Accident Lawyer

 Aggressive driving accidents result from more than someone being in a hurry or making a misjudgment in heavy traffic.
 We’ve all been in a rush and felt stressed when other drivers seemed to thwart our attempts to shave seconds or minutes off of our trip.

-However, some people become so incensed at other drivers that they perceive them as in their way and drive angrily, erratically, and aggressively.
+However, some people become so incensed at other drivers that they perceive them as in their way and start speeding, drive angrily, erratically, and aggressively.

 They may tailgate a driver in retaliation for the offense of driving the speed limit.
 Aggressive drivers swerve through traffic, often missing other vehicles’ bumpers by slim margins.
 They ignore speed limits, roar through intersections, treat stop signs as optional, and often give other drivers the middle finger and a dose of profanity.